SUP With Your Pup: Paddleboard Adventures That Welcome Dogs

 Enjoying the wet and Windy City.
 Photo by Facebook.com/EpicYogaFlow

 Located just north of Chicago’s bustling downtown is the canine oasis of Montrose Dog Beach.
 While Fido might love frolicking in the sand, why not get out on the water?
 Dogs of all ages are invited to SUP with Epic Yoga Flow on the calm waters of Lake Michigan.
 This unique company specializes in all things yoga, both on land and on the water.
 As well as keeping the good people of Chicago Zen, they offer SUP With Your Pup classes.
 Lessons include the paddleboard rental, helpful tips on how to stay afloat and a guided tour of the lake.
-Lessons last roughly an hour and cost $60 per person and dog for a group session, or $120 for a private lesson.
+These private lessons last roughly an hour and cost $130 for one person and one dog, or $170 for two people and one dog.
 Doggy life jackets with handles are required but not provided.

 Hotel Lincoln provides the “pawfect” setting for downward dogs to retire for the night.